Better-Player/espeakng-sys/README.md

 ```

+## Crate features

+The `clang-runtime` features enables the `bindgen`'s `runtime` feature, which in turn is forwarded
+to the `runtime` feature in the [`clang-sys`](https://github.com/KyleMayes/clang-sys#dependencies) crate.
+This enables dynamic linking of `libclang` at runtime.
+This
+feature flag is present to provide compatibility with other crates that require the `bindgen/runtime` feature.
+If you get the error ```'a `libclang` shared library is not loaded on this thread'```, try
+enabling the `clang-runtime` feature.

 ## License
 `espeakng-sys` is dual licensed under the Apache-2.0 and MIT license, at your discretion.
 Do note though, `espeak-ng` itself is licensed under the [GPL](http://www.gnu.org/licenses)